Git-Fal7/hyphen/README.md

 ## Note:

-below this is the original README from the original repo, im currently building at arch, might tackle for qckdeb.
+below is the original README from the original repo, im currently building at arch, might tackle for qckdeb.

 ## About